|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 There is yet another important practical hydraulic piping network issue known as pump suction head.
 With respect to the heating loops that are lower in elevation than the FNR the main heating loop circulation pumps should be located remotely near the lowest elevation part of the loop to ensure adequate pump suction head under adverse circumstances.

-FNR SITE SELECTION:
+FNR SITE BEDROCK ISSUES:

 Ideally for both safety and long term structural stability the primary sodium pool of an FNR should be installed in a cavity cut out of a granite mountain.
 However, such ideal FNR sites are seldom available in urban locations.